Race for first private space station heats up as NASA set to retire ISS

 It has also manufactured half the pressurised modules for the ISS.
 The company's main challenge, however, is to "remain competitive in terms of prices", according to Angelini.

-NASA spends up to $4 billion a year on the ISS, roughly a third of the US agency's annual human space flight budget.
+NASA spends up to US$4 billion a year on the ISS, roughly a third of the US agency's annual human space flight budget.

 SPACE X'S IMPACT ON SECTOR